All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 “It’s probably the most contrasting pool in terms of style and philosophy of play,” Jones said, “and that’s what makes it so interesting.”

-The seedings for the draw were based on the world rankings at the start of 2020 — instead of after the recent autumn tests, as originally intended — because some teams like South Africa and Japan haven’t played in 2020 because of the coronavirus pandemic.
+The seedings for the draw were based on the world rankings at the start of 2020 — instead of after the recent autumn tests, as originally intended — because some teams such as South Africa and Japan haven’t played in 2020 because of the coronavirus pandemic.

 “We have watched with admiration the way they are rebuilding the team,” All Blacks coach Ian Foster said.
 “They are building something special for 2023.
 For us to know the size of the challenge now has given us a clear focus and one we can’t wait for.”

-The 10th edition of the World Cup will be the second hosted by France.
+The 10th Rugby World Cup will be the second hosted by France.
 It will be staged in nine cities and run from Sept.
 8 to Oct.
 21.

 French President Emmanuel Macron attended the draw and said his country promises to bring “French knowhow and savoir-faire” to the event.